joj-macho/Pythological-Playground/count-down-timer/README.md

 - The `main()` function prompts the user to enter a valid number of seconds to countdown, using a while loop that continues to ask for input until a valid integer is entered.
 Once a valid integer is entered, the `count_down` function is called with the entered integer as an argument.

 - The `count_down` function takes the starting time as an argument and performs the countdown using a while loop.
-Within each iteration of the loop, the number of hours, minutes, and seconds remaining are calculated and passed to the `generate_seven_segment` function from the `seven_segments` module, which returns seven-segment display strings for each digit.
+Within each iteration of the loop, the number of hours, minutes, and seconds remaining are calculated and passed to the `display_seven_segments` function from the `seven_segments` module, which returns seven-segment display strings for each digit.
 These strings are then split into three lines each.
 The resulting strings are printed to the console, separated by spaces and asterisks, to create a visually appealing display of the remaining time in the countdown.
 The loop also includes a one-second pause using the `time.sleep` function and decrements the `start_time` variable by one each iteration.

 - If the countdown reaches zero, the program prints "COUNTDOWN COMPLETE" to the console and exits the loop.

 ## Program Input & Output